 Dry Socket Symptoms With Wisdom Teeth

-What causes dry socket?
-If your teen or pre-teen’s wisdom teeth are removed, they may suffer from dry socket afterward (tooth extraction dry socket).
+What is dry socket?
+If your child's wisdom teeth have been removed, they may suffer from dry socket.
 Dry socket symptoms often occur after oral surgery, such as wisdom teeth removal.
-Dry sockets feel like painful nerve exposure and can lead to mouth odor.
-Removing wisdom teeth often requires cutting below the gum line, and the large hole deep in the bone can lead to dry socket.
+Dry socket feels like painful nerve exposure and can lead to mouth odor.

 Dry Socket with Wisdom Teeth: Causes, Symptoms, Prevention